 The LSP, SDR and RRP are intensive support programmes to help students level up their literacy skills so they can cope with the demands of the mainstream curriculum.
 As these students also join their form class for the formal curriculum lessons, they concurrently benefit from wider social interactions and learning among their peers.

->

-> The EL teachers adopt various strategies for the different phases of writing, from pre-writing to writing to revision and eventually, publishing.
+The EL teachers adopt various strategies for the different phases of writing, from pre-writing to writing to revision and eventually, publishing.
 Some strategies of pre-writing includes quick-write which will be used in conjunction with the writing journal.
-For writing, draw-label-caption and techniques for creating an effective lead and appropriate conclusion will be introduced to our students.
+For writing, draw-label-caption is a technique for creating an effective lead and appropriate conclusions-writing will be taught to our students as well.
 Equipped with these skills, our students will be developed to be proficient and confident writers.

->

-> The English Department has adopted PERI Holistic Assessment (HA) to assess and monitor students’ learning and progress in terms of their competency in the acquisition of the language.
-HA aims to provide qualitative and quantitative feedback to support and guide the student’s development.
-Holistic assessment informs teachers on their teaching practice and guides them in the design and delivery of student learning.
+The English Department has adopted PERI Holistic Assessment (HA) to assess and monitor students’ learning and progress in terms of their competency in the acquisition of the language.
+Primary 1 and 2 students are assessed based on 8 learning outcomes stipulated by MOE.
+Weighted Assessment aims to provide qualitative and quantitative feedback to support and guide the student’s development.
+It also informs teachers on their teaching practice and guides them in the design and delivery of student learning.
 It will also enable parents to support their children’s development and growth.
-EL HA focuses on Listening, Speaking, Reading and Writing.
+EL Assessment focuses on Listening, Speaking, Reading and Writing.
 Diagnostic, formative and summative assessments are administered on a regular basis to pace the learning of our students.
 Performance Feedback form, self and peer feedback form and pen-and-paper assessments supports students’ learning and development, and increases teacher confidence in delivering quality classroom assessment.

 - Celebration of Learning (T1 and T3) and National Reading Week